neurodatascience/analytical-flexibility-tool-metrics/README.md

 One of the Python packages (`condastats`) needs to be installed using `conda` (there is a version on PyPI but the installation did not work).
 Hence, running the code requires creating a `conda` environment.
 Please refer to the official instructions on how to install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) for your operating system.

-One `conda` is installed, the next step is to create a new `conda` environment with the appropriate Python version.
+Once `conda` is installed, the next step is to create a new `conda` environment with the appropriate Python version.
 Here we call the environment `metrics`, but it can be any name.
 The code runs with Python 3.11.6.
 It might run with other versions but has not been tested.
 ```bash
 conda create --name metrics python=3.11.6
 ```